Vital-Vuillaume/Donation/README.md

 # Support Us with Bitcoin!

-We’re thrilled that you’re considering supporting our project with a Bitcoin donation.
+I am thrilled that you’re considering supporting our project with a Bitcoin donation.
 Every contribution is valuable and helps us continue our mission successfully.

 ![Bitcoin Icon](https://cdn-icons-png.flaticon.com/512/3667/3667556.png)